VinitaSilaparasetty/Algorithm-Experiments/README.md

 # Python vs R for Machine Learning

-A comparitive study of Python and R
+A comparative study of Python and R

 ## Best Paper Award Winner